tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A list (concatenated and separated) of substrate layers sampled during a dwc:Event.</td>
+			<td>An IRI identifying a substrate layer sampled during a dwc:Event.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Terms in the dwciri: namespace are intended to be used in RDF with non-literal objects.</td>
+			<td>Recommended best practice is describe a dwc:Event with no more than one sampled substrate layer.
+In the case of a dwc:Event that cannot be attributed to a specific layer, the recommended best practice is to repeat the property for each IRI that denotes a different layer that applies to the dwc:Event.
+Terms in the dwciri: namespace are intended to be used in RDF with non-literal objects.</td>
 		</tr>
 		<tr>
 			<td>ABCD equivalence</td>